hamptonpieryc/website/content/docs/club-rules.md

 once the application is accepted and confirmed by the Membership Secretary.
 The Membership Secretary may decide to refer the application to the GMC, in which case the decision is by a simple majority.

-**4.11.1** Membership of the Club shall be open to anyone interested in the sport of yachting on application regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.
+**4.11.1** Membership of the Club shall be open to anyone interested in the objectives of the Club regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.
 Membership may however be limited according to available facilities on a nondiscriminatory basis.

-**4.11.2** The GMC may refuse membership or, subject to Rule 12, remove it, only for good cause such as conduct or character likely to bring the Club or sport into disrepute.
+**4.11.2** The GMC may refuse membership or, subject to Rule 12, remove it, only for good cause such as conduct or character likely to bring the Club into disrepute.
 Appeal against refusal of membership may be made to the members.

-**4.11.3** No candidate for membership may enjoy the privilege of membership until after election as a member in accordance with this rule.
-Any persons who are able under these rules to become members without prior application may not be admitted to the privileges of membership without an interval of at least two days between their becoming a member and their admission.

-**4.11.4** The Membership Secretary shall provide new members with up to date information on the management and running of the Club.
-This information may be delivered via email.
+**4.11.3** The Membership Secretary shall provide new members with necessary information on the management and running of the Club.
+This may be delivered via email.

-**4.12** Any member wishing to withdraw from the Club shall give notice of their desire to do to the Membership Secretary.
-If no such notice is received after 7th January in any year, the member shall be liable to pay the subscription for the current year.
-Upon re-application by a past member the GMC may, at its discretion, excuse payment of an entrance fee.
+**4.12** Membership ceases when:

+**4.12.1** A member gives written notice to the Membership Secretary.

+**4.12.2** If, after at least one written reminder, a member has failed to pay fees due to the Club.
+In this case the reminder notice must specify the date on which membership will terminate.

+**4.12.3** Expulsion under Rule 12.

-**4.13** Any person ceasing to be a member of the Club shall forfeit all claim upon it and no part of the subscription shall be refunded.
+**4.13** In all cases there is no refund of fees already paid, the member is responsible for returning Club property and to remove their own property from Club premises.
+Any person ceasing to be a member of the Club shall forfeit all claim upon it.

 **4.14** The privilege of membership extends to all persons referred to in Rule 4.
 Only such members are entitled to use the Club premises and facilities, participate in Club races or other events,